 Words for "Internet"

-As melbel can tell you, there are lots of different words used by forward-thinking people today and science fiction authors to describe the Internet.
-Many emerged from "series of tubes" a term originating from a meme surrounding once-senator Ted Stevens' lack of Internet understanding.
+There are many different words used by forward-thinking people today and science fiction authors to describe the Internet.
+Many emerged from "series of tubes," a term originating from a meme surrounding once-senator Ted Stevens' lack of Internet understanding.

 - The net